adamkcook94/j_store/README.md

 The ‘My Profile’ page contains a registered user’s delivery information which they are able to make changes to, as well as an order history section which gives them proof of their past purchases.

+### Edit Item

+The ‘Edit Item' page allows the site owner to access existing items and make the appropriate changes to them.

 ## Features to Implement in the future

 * As a jewellery store there would need to be a greater variation of products such as rings, earrings etc.